Professionals

 For general practitioners who encounter a patient who has taken the abortion pill during their daily practice or out-of-hours service, it is important to know that the care is no different than for a patient experiencing a miscarriage, see NHG Standard Miscarriage

-Patients who have visited an abortion clinic or a fellow GP and have been given the abortion pill can also report in (at the day practice or) during out-of-hours services.
-Not all abortion clinics have arranged 24-hour care.
-They therefore refer patients to their GP for aftercare.
+Patients who have attended an abortion clinic or consulted a fellow GP and have been prescribed the abortion pill can also come forward (to the day practice or) during out-of-hours services.
+Not all abortion clinics have arranged 24-hour care, so they refer patients to their GP for aftercare.

 The most important information that the GP on duty needs to know has been sent to all GP out-of-hours centres as a protocol in autumn 2024 and is presented below.
 This advice comes from the Guideline on Unintended Pregnancy.